 What is the national genomic test directory?

-Operational from October 2018, the national genomic test directory specifies which genomic tests are commissioned by NHS England and sets out the appropriate test that should be delivered for each clinical indication.
+Operational from October 2018, the national genomic test directory specifies which genomic tests are commissioned by NHS England, the technology by which they are available, and the patients who are eligible to access a test.

-The 2019/2020 test directory covers cancer, rare and inherited diseases, but it will be updated annually as the evidence develops.
-The scope of the directory is likely to expand to cover other areas, such as pharmacogenomics, which looks at how an individual’s genes influence a particular biological process that mediates the effects of a medicine.
+The 2019/2020 test directory covers cancer, and rare and inherited diseases, but the scope of the directory is likely to expand in certain areas, such as pharmacogenomics, which looks at how an individual’s genes influence a particular biological process that mediates the effects of a medicine.

 Can whole-genome sequencing now be ordered as part of routine clinical care across England?